Psychology (Conversion) (part time) MSc

 A course for students who wish to obtain an accredited psychology degree that will support entry into the professional psychology career pathways

-The course will include presentations given by professionals who work as either industrial, forensic, occupational, clinical, health, or educational psychologists.
-In this way, you will learn about practical aspects of professional psychology occupations and you will develop an understanding of the many ways in which a psychology degree can lead to a professional career.
+The course will include opportunities to attend presentations by researchers and professionals from various psychology careers (industrial, forensic, occupational, clinical, health, or educational psychologists).
+This will give you an insight into the practical aspects of professional psychology occupations and develop an understanding of the many ways in which a psychology degree can lead to a professional career.

-This course is accredited by the British Psychological Society (BPS).
-This means that, if you receive a 2.2 degree or higher, you will be eligible for Graduate Basis for Chartered Membership and for entry to various graduate pathways towards a career in Psychology.
+The course is accredited by the British Psychological Society (BPS).
+If you receive a 2.2 degree or higher, you will be eligible for BPS Graduate Basis for Chartered Membership and for entry to various graduate pathways towards a career in Psychology.

 Contact our applicant enquiry team